 Types of Solution on the Basis of Concentration | How Many Types of Solution

-Solution chemistry: The homogeneous mixture of two or more substances is called solution, there are two component of solution i.e solute and solvent, the solution which is made of two component is called binary solution e.g sugar dissolved in water.
+The homogeneous mixture of two or more substances is called a solution, there are two components of solution i.e. solute and solvent, and the solution that is made of two components is called a binary solution e.g. sugar dissolved in water.

-Solute meaning:- The component of solution which is present in smaller amount is called solute.
+Solute meaning:- The component of a solution that is present in smaller amounts is called the solute.

-Solvent meaning:- The Component of solution which is present in large amount is called solvent.
+Solvent meaning:- The Component of solution that is present in large amounts is called solvent.

 {tocify} $title={Table of Contents}

-Example:- sugar solution is formed by dissolving sugar in water, in this solution sugar act as solute while water act as a solvent.
+Example:- A sugar solution is formed by dissolving sugar in water, in this solution sugar acts as a solute while water acts as a solvent.

-Aqueous definition:- A solution in which water act as as solvent is called aqueous solution, sugar dissolved in water is the example of aqueous solution.
+Aqueous definition:- A solution in which water acts as a solvent is called an aqueous solution, sugar dissolved in water is an example of an aqueous solution.

 1.)
-Saturated Solution:- The solution which can not at a given temperature is called saturated solution, if further amount of solute is added to saturated solution, it will remain undissolved and will settle down at the bottom of the glass.
+Saturated Solution:- The solution that can not be at a given temperature is called a saturated solution, if a further amount of solute is added to the saturated solution, it will remain undissolved and will settle down at the bottom of the glass.

 2.)
-Define saturated solution:- The solution which can dissolve more amount of solute at a given temperature is called unsaturated solution, unsaturated solution has the ability to dissolve more solute at a given temperature.
+Define saturated solution:- The solution which can dissolve more amount of solute at a given temperature is called unsaturated solution, unsaturated solution can dissolve more solute at a given temperature.

 3.)
-Super Saturated Solution:- The solution which contain more amount of solute required to saturated it at a given temperature is called super saturated solution.
+Super Saturated Solution:- The solution which contains more amount of solute required to saturate at a given temperature is called supersaturated solution.

 Concentration of Solution